-Top 5 3rd Quarter Trades of FO - GuruFocus.com
+Top 5 3rd Quarter Trades of Fo - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FOSTER & MOTLEY INC’s top five trades of the quarter.
+According to GuruFocus data, these were Fort Point Capital Partners LLC’s top five trades of the quarter.

 JPMorgan Ultra-Short Income ETF

-FOSTER & MOTLEY INC reduced their investment in ARCA:JPST by 540,192 shares.
-The trade had a 2.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.87.
+During the quarter, Fort Point Capital Partners LLC bought 381,422 shares of ARCA:JPST for a total holding of 395,240.
+The trade had a 3.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.96.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.